fission/docs.fission.io/docs/content/contributing/_index.en.md

 $ ./hack/verify-govet.sh
 ```

-You now need to build the docker image for fission.
+You now need to build the container image for fission.
 You can push it to
 a docker hub account.
 But it's easier to use minikube and its
 built-in docker daemon: